BKoller/dirpl/README.md

 #dirpl

 ##What is dirpl?
+dirpl is the programming language of the future.
-Think Haskell is to easy?
+Think Haskell is too easy?
 Worried that your hard drive isn't working hard enough?
-Tired off having to use text editors and IDEs to write code? dirpl is a programming language that solves all of these problems.
+Tired off having to use text editors and IDEs to write code? dirpl solves all of these problems and more.

 #Dependencies
 dirpl should work on any Unix system with Python 3 installed.